 25 Interoperability

 No practical language lives entirely by itself.
-Sooner or later a program needs a file system, a library, a graphical surface, or an external service.
+Sooner or later a program needs a file system, a library, a host API, or an external service.
 Nex is designed for that reality.
-It can import host-platform symbols and it can be translated to Java or JavaScript.
+It can import host-platform symbols and it can target the JVM or JavaScript.

 The important question is not whether interop exists, but where it should live in the design.
 This chapter is about that boundary.